 \subsubsection{Spoke LLM}

-As LLM apps consist of natural language descriptions and API end points, executing them involves support from an LLM.
+As LLM apps consist of natural language descriptions and API endpoints, executing them involves support from an LLM.
 To fulfill that role, the spoke deploys a dedicated LLM that supports apps, such as the GPT-4~\cite{gptmodels} and LLaMA~\cite{llama2}.
 The spoke also tunes this LLM to act as a planner~\cite{yao2022react,semantickernel2023planner,langchain2023plan}.
-To create a plan, the planner requires access to the user query (shared by the hub operator), the data needed to address the query (provided by the hub operator and spoke's memory module, discussed next in Section~\ref{subsubsection:spoke-memory}), context of the prior conversations with the app (provided by the spoke's memory module, discussed next in Section~\ref{subsubsection:spoke-memory}), and a list of functionalities supported by available apps on \llmsys (exposed by the ISC protocol, discussed in Section~\ref{subsec:isc-protocol}) that the spoke may leverage to resolve the query.
+To create a plan, the planner requires access to the user query (shared by the hub operator), the data needed to address the query (provided by the hub operator and spoke's memory module, Section~\ref{subsubsection:spoke-memory}), context of the prior conversations with the app (provided by the spoke's memory module), and a list of functionalities supported by available apps on \llmsys (exposed by the ISC protocol, discussed in Section~\ref{subsec:isc-protocol}) that the spoke may leverage to resolve the query.
 The created plan includes step-by-step instructions for the LLM, the additional data needed from the user, and functionalities offered by other apps, that are required to resolve the user request.
 The spoke LLM is also responsible for acting on the generated plan.

-Note that a key distinction in our system is that each app is paired with a dedicated LLM instance, whereas in deployed systems, such as ChatGPT~\cite{chatgpt}, multiple apps executing in a shared environment use the same LLM instance.
-This design choice, in addition to isolation, enables different apps to use different LLMs, e.g., an app could use a fine-tuned LLM that better handles the use case it supports.
+A key distinction in our system is that each app is paired with a dedicated LLM instance, whereas in deployed systems, such as ChatGPT~\cite{chatgpt}, multiple apps executing in a shared environment use the same LLM instance.
+This design choice, in addition to isolation, enables different apps to use different LLMs, e.g., an app could use a fine-tuned LLM for its use case.